Hitler Intended To Defeat Great Britain By

 • Control of the Atlantic Coast – Occupying France and the Low Countries gave German bases within striking distance of British sea lanes.

 Although U‑boat attacks sank millions of tons of tonnage, the introduction of convoys, sonar, and escort carriers gradually mitigated their impact.
-On top of that, American Lend‑Lease aid (from 1941) supplied Britain with vital food, oil, and war materiel, undermining Hitler’s blockade.
+Beyond that, American Lend‑Lease aid (from 1941) supplied Britain with vital food, oil, and war materiel, undermining Hitler’s blockade.

 The Turning Point: Why Hitler’s Plans Failed